tlverse/tlverse-handbook/08-tmle3mopttx.md

   0.000   0.000   0.000   0.464   1.000   1.000     100
 ```

-To start, we must first add to our library learners to estimate the missigness
+To start, we must first add to our library --- we now also need to estimate the
-process.
+missigness process as well.

 ```r